Lashalilu/todo/README.md

 11. This will send the email.
 (Ofc it will need configuration in env side.)
 12. title,description,task_status,due_date those fields are indexed in database.
 (It will make search fast but store/update/delete will be a bit slow)
+13. I've written testes for TaskService as well.
+For Test, sqlite is used.
+Please run ./vendor/bin/sail artisan test